-As soon as you write a poem, draw a picture or post to your blog, you own the copyright to those creations, and no one can legally use it without your permission or license.
+As soon as you write a poem, draw a picture or post to your blog, you own the copyright to those creations, and no one can legally use them without your permission or license.
 But what do you really know about legally licensing your work to someone?
 Luckily there is an easy way that is legally binding; it’s called Creative Commons (CC) licensing.
 When you publish your work with a CC license, you retain the copyright but allow others to use it by varying degrees of control if they give credit to you, the author; which means someone can use your work without having to contact you to negotiate a license.

-The movement relies heavily on CC licensing which is what you will be using to create your textbook if you are adapting content from other published resources.
+The OER movement relies heavily on CC licensing which is what you will be using to create your textbook if you are adapting content from other published resources.
 Specifically you will be looking for resources that have CC BY or CC BY-NC licenses.

 The following is remixed from the Creative Commons website: